-I had some expectations beforehand that this would be tough, but in reality it was even trickier than I thought.
+I had some expectations beforehand that this would be tough.
 Coming from a dev background, and having a strong emphasis on security in both code and operations I considered myself fairly aware of security topics in Azure - but this exam touches on a lot of things I didn't put as much effort into in the past, and made me aware of gaps in my knowledge that I'm now taking time to fill.

-- VNet connectivity and security, subnets, Site-to-Site VPN, etc. Networking and network security in general, and specifically in Azure with regards to VMs.
+- VNet connectivity and security, subnets, Site-to-Site VPN.
+Networking and network security in general, and specifically in Azure with regards to VMs.